ably-labs/agile-flush-vue-app/README.md

     ```

     The Vue app will be available at `http://localhost:8080`.

-1. To install the dependencies for the Azure Functions application, run this in the `api` folder of the repository:

-    ```cmd
-    npm install
-    ```

 1. To start the Azure Functions runtime, run this in the `api` folder of the repository: